divonlan/genozip/docs/genocat.rst

    |

 .. option:: --no-PG.
 When modifying the data in a file using genocat Genozip normally adds a "##genozip_command" line to the VCF header.
 With this option it doesn't.

           |

+.. option:: --gpos.
+Replaces (CHROM,POS) with a coordinate in GPOS (Global POSition) terms.
+GPOS is a single genome-wide coordinate defined by a reference file, in which contigs appear in the order of the original FASTA data used to generate the reference file.
+Must be used in combination with --reference.
+The mapping of CHROM to GPOS can be viewed with "genocat --show-ref-contigs <reference-file.ref.genozip>".

+          |